How to Refill a Butane Torch: Our Easy 7-Step Guide

 To sum things up, refilling a butane torch isn’t a time-consuming or difficult task.
 Instead, it’s so simple that anyone can easily do it.
 You just need to follow the tips and instructions I’ve highlighted above step by step.
 And you’ll be done refilling your torch in a matter of minutes.

-Nonetheless, always read your lighter’s users’ guide before you start refueling it.
-That is because the refueling process may be different in some lighter models.
+Nonetheless, always read your lighter’s users’ guide before you start refuelling it.
+That is because the refuelling process may be different in some lighter models.

 FAQs